 BERT CHRISTOFF, a Geraldton identity, relates the story of when he was visiting the family in Broome when we were all working on the cattle station.
 He, Ned and the boys were out sinking a bore hole and needed something that had been left back at the homestead.
 So Ned was sent back for whatever it was and Bert went with him.
 The vehicle would’ve been an old open top Suzuki or similar and they were roaring along the dirt track and Ned (who was in his late 70s) said to Bert.
 “I don’t see so well these days so could you tell me when we’re coming up to the gate” Bert was hanging on for dear life and noted that Ned was doing very well ducking and diving along the track missing all the small trees and scrub, so he reckoned he could see perfectly well and held his tongue even when they roared up to the gate and stopped within an inch of it.
 Ned turned to him and said “why didn’t you tell me about the gate?”
 Bert replied “because you could see it well enough yourself!”
 Bert said Ned gave him a big grin.

 JACK BRENKLEY also a Tenindewa farmer, told me that in the early days after the war Ned had a Willies Jeep which he and the boys converted by exchanging the original motor with a V8.
-The boys then would tear along in it and pass the other cars that fast you could hear a “ping” as they went by.
+The boys then would tear along in it and pass the other cars, going that fast you could hear a “ping” as they went by.
 Jack was also pretty impressed with Des’s ability to weld without a mask.
 Knowing how strict Dad was always about welding and using the mask and not being around when he was welding etc I guess that this was a “party trick”.
 Jack assures me he witnessed him doing this perfectly so I guess he could!

 PETER BRODERICK worked for Ned when he was almost just a kid.
 Peter was a Christian Brothers College (CBC) boy from Tardun who because he was an orphan was what was known then as a Ward of the State.
 Interestingly one of the first jobs he did with Ned along with Des, Ned’s second son and others, was the mammoth task of levelling the sand hills at the back of St Patrick’s School in Geraldton.
 “St Pats” as it was called was run by those same Christian Brothers who were at Tardun and who had the responsibility of educating and rearing Peter but more to the point they were the same group of Christian Brothers that Ned had “waged war with” at Fremantle all those years earlier.